IlanVinograd/OS_32Bit/README.md

 ```

 ### Run the Project
-- You can run the project using either Command Prompt or PowerShell.
+- Run the project using either CMD or PowerShell with the following commands.

   **CMD**
   ```